-Skadden, Arps, Slate, Meagher & Flom LLP New York March 2017 or Global Depositary Receipts.
+global depositary receipts.
 In this case, a depository bank would hold the underlying Russian shares in custody and issue its own securities (depositary receipts) representing interest in those shares that would be listed on a foreign stock exchange.

 The first domestic IPO in Russia was carried out in 2002 by RBC Information Systems, a media and IT company with a dual listing on the Russian Trading System (RTS) Stock Exchange and the Moscow Interbank Currency Exchange (MICEX), both leading Russian exchanges then located in Moscow.
 Dual listings on RTS and MICEX became a staple for domestic IPOs of Russian issuers going forward until the landmark merger of the two exchanges in 2011, as a result of which the Moscow Exchange (MOEX) was created.